Joop Zoetemelk: Doping

-During the 1977 Tour de France he won the mountain time trial on stage 15B, but a few days later it was revealed he took a banned substance and had this stage win revoked and was penalized ten minutes.
+During the 1977 Tour de France he won the mountain time trial on stage 15B, several days later it was revealed he took a banned substance and had the stage win revoked and was penalized ten minutes.

 In the 1979 Tour de France Zoetemelk tried attacking Hinault on the final stage of the race into Paris.
 Hinault and Zoetemelk stayed away for the entire stage and Zoetemelk was given a ten-minute doping penalty after the race was over.

 During the 1983 Tour de France he was given a doping penalty.
-He was no longer a favorite for victory at this stage in his career and was not taking substances for "performance enhancement", but just to "survive" the race.
-Much later it was revealed by riders from this era that oftentimes they would take substances just to survive the race.
+At his stage of his career, he was no longer a favorite for victory and was not taking substances for "performance enhancement", but just to "survive" the race.
+Much later it was revealed by riders from this era they would often take substances just to finish the race.

 He was not implicated during his Tour win in 1980.